fresheneesz/drip-drop/README.md

         * `true` - The default generated drag image.
         * `aString` - The path to an image to show next to the cursor while dragging.
         * `imageObject` - If this is an [Image object](https://developer.mozilla.org/en-US/docs/Web/API/HTMLImageElement/Image), the image it represents will be used
     * `start(setData, e)` - This function will be called when dragging starts.
 Use setData to set the data for each type.
+The return value of this is the [allowedEffect](https://developer.mozilla.org/en-US/docs/Web/API/DataTransfer/effectAllowed) - defaults to "all".
         * `setData(type,stringData)` - Sets data for a particular type.
             * NOTE: In an attempt mitigate type lower-casing weirdness, capitals will be converted to dash-lowercase *and* lowercase without dashes.
 Drip-drop's `drop` function will convert back to camel case. **Eg. using the type "camelCase" will set the value on both the type "camelcase" and "camel-case".**
             * CAVEAT: Internet Explorer only allows two possible values for 'type': `"text"` and `"url"`.
 IE isn't making any friends here.
 Complain about it here: https://developer.microsoft.com/en-us/microsoft-edge/platform/issues/329509/